-It depends upon the space that is at your disposal.
+While designing your living room, it’s a good idea to think about certain key aspects like space available, the colours to be used, the kind of furniture and accessories you fancy.
 When styling larger rooms, use of space is crucial.
-Strategic use of carpets, furniture and decoration can create spacious, balanced rooms that are a pleasure to spend time in.
-When dealing with cosier living rooms, it’s all about giving the impression of space.
-Select clever colour schemes for the walls, add textures with bricks or tiles, and find the right balance of furnishings to create somewhere that is relaxing but not cluttered.
-You can also fine-tune the mood created by the room—from exciting, vivid colours and decorations to cool, pastel tones that relax the mind.
-It’s up to the desires of the person styling the room.
+Strategic use of carpets, furniture can help to a balanced environment, that is pleasurable to spend time in.
+But if there is space constraint, it is all about giving the impression of space.
+Select clever colour schemes for the walls, add textures with bricks or tiles, and find the right balance of furnishings to create a relaxing atmosphere.
+You can also style up the room using vivid colours or cool, pastel tones as per your wishes.

-A small living room can present a few design challenges, but there is no reason why those with smaller spaces cannot create magnificent living room designs.
-Small living room ideas include sticking to lighter colours to give the impression of space, and avoiding bright tones.
-Try not to fill the room with decorations or accessories, although a couple of paintings or flowers will ease any feeling of being cramped.
-Using clever furniture layouts in the living room and paying attention to light should allow any space to be made cosy and welcoming.
+A small living room can present a few design challenges, but with the right design ideas, small spaces can be transformed to create magnificent living rooms.
+Small living room ideas include using lighter colours to give the impression of space, and avoiding bright tones.
+Try not to fill the room with accessories and decorative stuff, although a couple of paintings or flowers are welcome.
+Using clever furniture in the living room and paying attention to light makes the space cosy and welcoming.

-A country style living room design is all about creating rustic, natural-feeling spaces that conjure up wholesome images of simplicity and time-honoured style.
-They will often include traditional features like large brick-built hearths, broad timber beams and large carpets, although undecorated wooden floors work really well in a country style living room as well.
+Country style living rooms: A country style living room design often include traditional features like large brick-built hearths, broad timber beams and carpets, although undecorated wooden floors work really well in a country style living room.
 Large dining tables and accessories like candles can also be great additions.

-Drawing on the techniques of modernist architecture, minimalism is all about making the most out of as little as possible.
+Minimalist living rooms: Drawing on the techniques of modernist architecture, minimalism is all about making the most out of as little as possible.
 Stark, sleek lines combine well with open space, strategically placed carpets and seating to simplify the living room as much as possible.
-The challenge is to create a harmonious minimalist living room without making it seem cold and alienating, but the results can be spectacular.
+The challenge is to create a harmonious minimalist living room without making it seem cold .

-A classic living room is spacious and has abundant light.
-Generally, classic designs will have generous seating, bright colours and decorations, but will avoid any loss of balance or poise in the arrangement.
+Classic living rooms: A classic living room is spacious and has abundant light.
+Generally, classic designs have generous seating, bright colours and decorations, but will avoid any loss of balance or poise in the arrangement.
 Flowers are a fine addition to any classical living room, adding warmth and lightness to the arrangement.